 Could air pollution increase the risk of developing psychiatric disorders?

+Could air pollution increase the risk of developing psychiatric disorders?.
 Air pollution and poor air quality has been linked to cardiovascular and respiratory disease, an increased risk of some cancers, decreased well being, and even premature death.

 Now, a new study has found a potential link between poor air quality and higher rates of psychiatric disorders.